davidgasquez/handbook/Open Data.md

 	- Metadata is a first-class citizen.
 	- Git based approach collaboration.
 Revisions, tags, branches, issues, PRs, ...
 	- Support for non-dataset files in same place.
 Code, visualizations, pipelines, models, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
-Datasets are declarative and inmutable.
+Datasets are declarative and immutable.
 They become [software defined assets](https://dagster.io/blog/software-defined-assets).
-	- Thanks to inmutability, you could move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
+	- Thanks to immutability, you could move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and metadata.
 GitHub style collaboration and curation.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets and metadata.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Bounties could be created to reward people that adds useful but missing datasets.